-The Moskitia, that vast part of Honduras you see on maps with very few roads, is one of the region's last frontiers of untamed wilderness.
-Huge expanses are virtually untouched jungle, and when combined with magnificent wetland and savannah habitats it's no wonder Moskitia is often dubbed Central America's Amazon.
-In many ways the description is apt, for both are under threat from loggers, cattle ranchers and land-hungry campesinos (farmers)
+The Moskitia (named for the Moskito people who live here, not bloodthirsty insects) is one of the region's last frontiers of untamed wilderness.
+Huge expanses are virtually untouched jungle, and when combined with magnificent wetland and savanna habitats it's no wonder the region is often dubbed Central America's Amazon.
+You'll primarily hear the Moskito language spoken near the coasts, although most people also easily communicate in Spanish.

-Manatees, tapirs and jaguars all still thrive here – they have learnt to be circumspect around man, and they may not be easy to spot.
-Crocodiles can be seen in the waters, while the birdlife including macaws and fish eagles is outstanding.
+Manatees, tapirs and jaguars all thrive here but aren't easy to spot.
+Crocodiles can be seen in the waters, while the birdlife, including macaws and fish eagles, is outstanding.

 A visit to this region is not for the faint-hearted – access is tricky and conditions are rustic at best.
 Transport and safety are improving however and a trip through the Moskitia is a very adventurous way to cross into Nicaragua.
 Lancha voyages through rivers, past savannas and across great lagoons are a highlight.